 All silver in my jewelry is solid, not filled or plated, and is either made of .925 sterling silver, or .999 fine silver.
 When fine silver is used (typically in work made with the chase and repousse technique), purity is denoted in the item description.

-Gold that is used in my enamels is 24k or 23k gold, either in the form off a foil that is fused within glass, or a layer of 24k liquid gold fused to glass.
+Gold that is used in my enamels is 24k or 23k gold, either in the form of a foil that is fused within glass, or a layer of 24k liquid gold fused to glass.
 Note that gold foil is not the same as gold leaf; gold foil is substantially thicker than gold leaf.

 When I include gold elements in my metalwork such as gold bezels, ear wires, or other design details, I typically use solid 18k gold or gold filled.
 I indicate the purity of the gold within the item description.

-I also often also use alloys such as solid brass and bronze in my work, which will be indicated in the item description.
+I also often also use alloys such as solid brass and bronze in my work, which will also be indicated in an item description.